martinrebo/martinrebo/docs/Books/AI_Engeneering-Chip_Huyen.md

 1. Evaluate All components in a System
 2. Create an Evaluation Guideline
 3. Define Evaluation Methods and Data

 ## Chapter 5: Prompt Engineering

+### Intro

+- A prompt is an instruction given to a model to perform a task.
+- How much prompt engineering is needed depends on how robust the model is to prompt perturbation.
+- Most models, including GPT-4, empirically perform better when the task description is at the beginning of the prompt.
+However, some models, including Llama 3, seem to perform better when the task description is at the end of the prompt.

+#### In-Context Learning: Zero-Shot and Few-Shot

+- Teaching models what to do via prompts is also known as in-context learning.
+  - In-context learning allows a model to incorporate new information continually to make decisions, preventing it from becoming outdated.
+  - Each example provided in the prompt is called a shot.
+Teaching a model to learn from examples in the prompt is also called few-shot learning.
+With five examples, it’s 5-shot learning.
+When no example is provided, it’s zero-shot learning.

+#### System Prompt and user prompt

+- Many model APIs give you the option to split a prompt into a system prompt and a user prompt.
+You can think of the system prompt as the task description and the user prompt as the task.
+- Training a model to prioritize system prompts also helps mitigate prompt attacks, as discussed later in this chapter.

+#### Context Length and Context Efficiency

+Not all parts of a prompt are equal.
+Research has shown that a model is much better at understanding instructions given at the beginning and the end of a prompt than in the middle (Liu et al., 2023).
+One way to evaluate the effectiveness of different parts of a prompt is to use a test commonly known as the needle in a haystack (NIAH).
+The idea is to insert a random piece of information (the needle) in different locations in a prompt (the haystack) and ask the model to find it

+### Prompt best practices

+Each model provide its own prompting guides and best practices.

+1. Write clear and Explicit intructions
+2. Provide sufficient Context
+3. Break complex tasks into subtaks
+4. Give model time to think using chain-of-thought (CoT) and self-critique prompting.
+5. Iterate your prompts
+6. Evaluate Prompt Engineering Tools
+7. Organize and Version Prompts

+### Defensive Prompt Engineering

+1. Prompt extraction
+    Extracting the application’s prompt, including the system prompt, either to replicate or exploit the application

+2. Jailbreaking and prompt injection
+  Getting the model to do bad things

+3. Information extraction
+  Getting the model to reveal its training data or information used in its context

 ## Fun Facts